lowlevelgirl/FakeGlitch/README.md

 ## Files
-- `FakeGlitch.exe` add the glitch effect to your screen.
+- `bin/FakeGlitch.exe` add the glitch effect to your screen.
-- `FakeGlitchGUI.exe` add the glitch effect to your picture.
+- `bin/FakeGlitchGUI.exe` add the glitch effect to your picture.

 ## Also
 - `C-button` close the program.